unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ### Saving Throws

 A saving throw—also called a save—represents an attempt to resist a tek skill, a trap, a poison, a disease, or a similar threat.
-You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.
+You don't normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.

 To make a saving throw, roll a d20 and add the appropriate ability modifier.
 For example, you use your Dexterity modifier for a Dexterity saving throw.